-Symptoms of a broken ankle include:
+Symptoms of a broken leg include:

 - severe pain

 - inability to walk

 - swelling

-- trouble bending the ankle

-- a grating feeling when the ankle is moved caused by the broken bones moving against each other
+- a grating feeling when the leg is moved caused by the broken bones moving against each other

 - muscle spasms

-- an obvious deformity of the ankle.
+- an obvious deformity of the leg.

 How is it diagnosed?